CodePapa360/Rock-Paper-Scissors/README.md

 ## What I Learned

-Through this project, I strengthened my understanding of TypeScript in a vanilla JavaScript environment.
+Through this project, I strengthened my understanding of TypeScript in a vanilla JavaScript environment and from v2 in React with TypeScript.
 It allowed me to explore static typing, improve code clarity, and enforce safer coding practices.
-Additionally, I gained hands-on experience in DOM manipulation using TypeScript, even without a framework.
-As I move forward with converting this project to React, I’m excited to deepen my experience with TypeScript, focusing on React components, JSX, and state management.

-## Continued Development:

-Next, I will refactor this project to React, utilizing TypeScript for better component structure and state management.
-My focus will be on improving reusability, type safety, and exploring testing strategies for React and TypeScript.

 ## Installation